 We aim to provide compensation and benefits that are equitable, competitive, and meet the diverse needs of our global workforce.
-We believe it is an important factor for our employees to have a stake in our success, which is why our total compensation packages include both cash and equity components for most roles.
+We believe it is important for our employees to have a stake in our success, which is why our total compensation packages include both cash and equity components for most roles.